 Beginning freshmen students must have, prior to registration, the following information on file in the TVCC Registrar's Office:

-- (a) a completed "Application for Admission" form. - (b) an official transcript of high school grades and credits or G.E.D. transcript. - (c) official TASP Test results or results from the approved alternative test.
+- (a) a completed "Application for Admission" form. - (b) an official transcript of high school grades and credits or G.E.D. transcript. - (c) official TSI Test results.

 2. Transfer Students